CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, well-crafted skill description that excels across all dimensions.
-It provides specific capabilities, extensive natural trigger terms, explicit 'when to use' guidance, and occupies a distinct niche.
+It provides specific capabilities, comprehensive trigger terms covering both keyword matches and situational triggers, and occupies a distinct niche.
 The description is detailed without being padded, and the three-pattern taxonomy (clickbait-quiz, vanity-result, actionable-segmentation) adds genuine discriminative value.

 DimensionReasoningScore